 Starting in week 2, before the beginning of class, you will submit a reflection on the week's readings.
 The reflection will be 400-500 words in length for undergraduate students and 600-750 words for graduate students.
 The weekly QIPs should be submitted on brightspace before the beginning of the class in question since the goal is for you to reflect on the reading before class.
-However, you will have an opportunity to catch up on late QIPs and submit them after the due date - albeit with a substantial late penalty.
-Late QIPs can be submitted any time until December 10 with a late penalty of 15%, or 0.3 out of 2.
+However, you will have an opportunity to catch up on some late QIPs and submit a maximum of four after the due date - albeit with a substantial late penalty.
+Late QIPs can be submitted any time until December 9 with a late penalty of 15%, or 0.3 out of 2.